Yarrow Valley Country Park

 The Yarrow Meadows Masterplan seeks to deliver natural flood management interventions on the site to slow the flow of water to communities at risk.

-The masterplan will build on the good work already invested in the Croston Flood Alleviation Scheme as well as enhancing the flood plain of the River Yarrow within Yarrow Valley Country Park.
+The masterplan builds on the good work already invested in the Croston Flood Alleviation Scheme as well as enhancing the flood plain of the River Yarrow within Yarrow Valley Country Park.

 We have carried out floodplain connectivity, bank rehabilitation, preservation and restoration of habitats, removal or softening of hard banks, inclusion of woody debris, non-native species eradication, woodland creation and woodland management.

-Some access points to Yarrow Valley Country Park have already been improved, including the Yarrow Valley Country Park car park and footpaths through Duxbury Woods, Yarrow Meadows, Wallets Wood, Kingsley Wood, Copperworks and Big Wood.
-More improvements to access points in the Gillibrand area will be made to ensure members of the public can continue to enjoy their time in a safe environment.
+Access points to Yarrow Valley Country Park have been improved over the past few years and work is ongoing.
+This includes the formalisation of Yarrow Valley Country Park car park.
+Footpaths have been resurfaced and steps improved through Duxbury Woods, Yarrow Meadows, Wallets Wood, Kingsley Wood, Copperworks and Big Wood.
+Access points from the Gillibrand area have been enhanced to ensure members of the public can continue to enjoy their time in a safe environment.
+Where possible stiles have been replaced by kissing gates to improve access for those with low mobility.